Top

 What Is Consent in Texas?

-Sexual Assault occurs when the alleged perpetrator did not have consent from the alleged victim to have sex with them.
-In many sexual assault cases, the central question is whether the alleged victim legally gave consent.
+Sexual assault occurs when the alleged perpetrator does not have consent from the alleged victim to engage in sexual activity.
+In many sexual assault cases, the central question is whether the alleged victim legally provided consent.

 A sexual act is nonconsensual if it occurs: